 Capability 2: Anytime, anywhere, any device

 Composite skills: devices, IT, technology, mobile, internet, data, data security, collaboration, meetings, productivity, Office 365

 Our data science team then works their magic (well, crunches the numbers) to create a Skills Model for these which in turn generates a raw prioritised longlist of skills.
-A final round of consultation then hones this list into a tangible, productised version for the company, and magpie, to use.
+A final round of consultation then hones this list into a tangible, productised version for the company, and the smart LXP, to use.

 In our case, that means generating highly relevant personalised playlists such as the one below - taking the skills you need for your business, matching it to high-quality curated content and delivering it via a change programme to ensure your people develop the skills they need:

 And then measurement...

 By running assessments, benchmarks and surveys, at the beginning, during, and at the end of a programme, we evaluate the success or failure in your change programme as we go.

 The recommendations engine shows us which is the best-performing content overall, in terms of being marked useful, and automatically serves up more of that content to an expanded audience that should also find it useful.
 And because we know that 80% of Filtered smart LXP users go on to apply a useful learning content recommendation to their work (recommendations that have been served according to a change-focused skills framework), we know we're directly influencing targeted capabilities at a far greater level than a prescriptive 'click-next' course or a one day stand face-to-face training session.